The Play (American football): Aftermath

 The participants in The Play faded into relative obscurity in the years since, with the only memorable participants in the game being Elway and announcer Joe Starkey for his famous call of The Play.

 Ron Rivera, a starting linebacker for California, went on to play for the 1985 Chicago Bears who went 15–1 during the regular season and won Super Bowl XX.
 He has since been a head coach for the Carolina Panthers and Washington Commanders of the NFL, and was named NFL Coach of the Year in 2013 and 2015.
+Rivera returned to Cal in 2025 as the football program's general manager, overseeing staffing and name, image, and likeness/revenue sharing activities.

 Emile Harry, Stanford wide receiver, after graduating '85, was drafted with the 89th pick by the Atlanta Falcons, then went on to play 8 seasons for the Kansas City Chiefs.

 Gary Plummer, a linebacker for the Golden Bears, was drafted into the United States Football League in 1983.
 He played 8 seasons with the San Diego Chargers before joining the San Francisco 49ers in 1994, as part of their Super Bowl XXIX winning team.
 Plummer retired from the NFL after the 1997 season.

 The most infamous participant in The Play is Mariet Ford, who also caught 7 passes for 132 yards and a touchdown in the game.
 Ford, who briefly played wide receiver for the Oakland Invaders of the United States Football League, was convicted of murdering his pregnant wife and 3-year-old son in 1997.
 He is serving a 45 years-to-life sentence.

 Kevin Moen had a short-lived professional career and is now a real estate broker in the Los Angeles area.
 In 2002, he coached the Palos Verdes Colts, a Pop Warner football team.
-He was also the head football coach at Palos Verdes Peninsula High School, starting in the 2008–2009 school year.
+He was also the head football coach at Palos Verdes Peninsula High School, starting in the 2008–2009 school year until 2011-12.
+A statue of Moen catching the ball was unveiled in 2022 outside of California Memorial Stadium.